GET ORDAINED

 This period of meditation and blessing may last for a half an hour or more in some cases.

-Love and Vows
+Celebration of Love and Exchange of Wedding Vows

-After a period of blessing and meditation, the officiant will usually say a few words on the meaning of marriage, the purpose of the day, and share some of the couple’s love story with the guests.
+After a period of blessing and meditation, the wedding officiant will usually say a few words on the meaning of marriage, the purpose of the day, and share some of the couple’s love story with the guests.

 The officiant might choose to reference Buddhism’s three jewels: